noisekov/custom-slider/README.md

 new Slider

-In this project i want to study OOP and MVC.
+I want to study OOP and MVC in this project.

 https://noisekov.github.io/custom-slider/